logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 1. Once :ref:`view-episodes`.
 2. From the Client's Episode table, click the Episode Key.
 3. Click Edit Details tab.
 4. Update the Client's Episode details.
 Mandatory fields are marked with an * .
-(Specification :ref:`Episode Data Elements <episode-data-elements>`)
+(Specification `Episode Data Elements <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#episode-data-elements>`_)

     *Please note: You can edit the Episode Key from this screen.
 See* :ref:`edit-episode-key`.